JadeJaber/jadejaber.github.io/_posts/articles/2018-08-15-getting-started-with-emabark-ethereum.md

 Daemon is ready
 ```

-A Web UI can be accessed on this address: http://localhost:5001/
+IPFS Web UI and API: http://localhost:5001/

+IPFS gateway: http://localhost:8080/ipfs/QmS4ustL54uo8FzR9455qaxZwuMiUhyvMcX9Ba8nUH4uVv/ (the hash used here is the one generated after the ipfs init command)

 **Private notes**